pixolution/kube-prometheus-stack-plus-kafka/README.md

 Both helm chart are deployed to the same namespace `monitoring`, the `serviceMonitorSelector` is set to `prometheus: "true"` in `values.yaml` of prometheus.
+The `kafka` helm chart creates a `ServiceMonitor` that points to the `kafka-bitnami-metrics` service with label `prometheus: "true"` set.

 Why does prometheus not add my scrape config?
-Found no events or logs that may help.
+Found no events or logs that gave me any insight.